padas-lab-de/krony-PT/README.md

 ---
 ### **TODO:** <a name="todo">

+* Go through all HF steps (torch to HF), and apply it to the newly found repo:
+	1. Make an inference script.

+* Fix the tokenizer issue in huggin.py / maybe that's the issue.
+[DONE] Nope, not the issue.

+* EVAL: work-around: Convert Kronecker checkpoint to a normal GPT / then evaluate it.
+	* [DONE] Conversion script.
+Convert a Kronecker LM to a normal GPT config
+	* [DONE] Check correctness of the code. > evaluate on a big batch
+	* [DONE] Download GPT2 locally
+	* [DONE] Eval from HF locally (using lm_eval)
+	* [DONE] Plug in new checkpoints.
+	* Automate everything. /TODO

 * Since now we have a 67M model (with the lower decompostions).
 We can add more factors and keep the #of parameters less than 87M.

 * Training-idea: start from a 3.3 checkpoint (67M model), and retrain using a really high rate, and as much batch size as possible.